miguelmarco/pyzcto/Readme.md

 This tab shows your addresses and a list of external addresses you want to keep track of.
 You can edit the "Alias" column to help you remember each address.

+If you right-click over a transparent address, you have the option of showing the corresponding public key.
+It will be useful if you want to deal with multisig addresses (see later).

 ### The "Available" tab

 Here you can see the available utxos (think of them as coins) of your transparent addresses, and the received transactions to your shielded addresses.
 The color deppends on the confirmations they have: they start at red when there are very few confirmations, and turn to green as they receive more confirmations.
 You can also see your total balance.